 - The Gift of Time.
 Launched in 2013, this five-session workshop deals with the reality and practicality of planning for the end of life.
 Professional speakers include an Elder Care Lawyer, a Doctor and a Chaplain who will present during three of the five sessions, with skilled facilitators managing the program.
 An intimate, holistic approach to one of life’s greatest challenges.

-The Nominating Committee responsibilities encompass:
+The Nominating Committee:

 - Identifies and cultivates leaders among members.

 - Encourages a variety of leadership opportunities among participants.

 - In consultation with the incoming Chairperson and the Executive Director, advises on nominees for standing committee chairs that helps maintain a mix of veteran and new members on OLLI Steering Council (OSC.)

 - Nominates the OSC Chair/Chair Elect, Vice-Chair/Chair Elect, Secretary, and three members of the Nominating Committee.

 - Recommends to the Executive Committee leadership activities for Center members.